By Angela Fairhurst

 THE BUNGALOWS

 Across a 50-yard jungle suspension bridge perched 30-100 feet on the cliffs above the beach and cove sits the bungalows.
-The sustainably constructed structures are open-aired, screened-in, and well thought-out tri-leveled homes designed to make guests feel at one with nature while having minimum impact on the environment.
+The sustainably constructed structures are open-aired, screened-in, and well thought-out tri-levelled homes designed to make guests feel at one with nature while having minimum impact on the environment.
 Every wire and pipe is cleverly hidden in artistically structured copper tubing, which extends to the plumbing of the bathrooms.
 They have natural raw botanical products made exclusively for them in Costa Rica, including a Lemongrass Insect Deterrent to protect guests from nature’s nightly visitors.

 Each bungalow has a comfortable terrace where guests may enjoy a morning coffee, a glass of wine with the sunset, or a well deserved nap while soaking in stunning vistas and an unparalleled wildlife of howler monkeys and sloths hanging from the trees, and a variety of vibrant tropical birds.